xboutaj/todoapp/README.md

 A very simple Todo application built with JavaFX, using Gradle for dependency management and build automation.

+This project was created as a simple Todo application to explore and learn JavaFX.
+The goal is to familiarize myself with the framework and its capabilities.
+This repository serves as a personal learning resource and a way to share my progress in understanding JavaFX.

 ## Features
 - Add and delete tasks.
 - Mark tasks as completed.